-The long version bob — the lob — creates a short full ponytail, too, if drawn back to the nape of the neck.
+The beauty of this cut is the many varieties you can wear it – it can be worn sharp and straight or softened up with waves.
+The long version bob — the lob — creates a short, full ponytail when it’s drawn back to the nape of the neck.

 This technique can also be used around the face line to thicken up the thin areas often found around the temple area.